Nigeria: Gunmen abduct dozens of students | DW | 12.03.2021

 Nigerian gunmen have kidnapped around 30 students from a forestry college in northwestern Kaduna state.

-DW correspondent Uwaisi Idris reporting from Nigeria said that it is believed attackers only took female students to the bush: "They [the students] were abducted at night and picked out the female students."
+DW correspondent Uwaisi Idris reporting from capital city Abuja, Nigeria said that it is believed attackers only took female students to the bush: "They [the students] were abducted at night and picked out the female students."

 It is "surprising" that the attackers' interests appear to have "only been in the female students," Idris said.